mcs-unity/replica/README.md

 ```

 Calling Online is not required when making a sync call where data is synchronized to another service.
-It's only used to verify that the service is still online
+It's only used to verify that the service is still online.

 ### Built With